deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt1-first-year.md

 Adam nodded.
 "Yeah." he said.
 "That one’s new on me, too."

 "Man, I ain’t sure about this Crue-D stuff."
-Baseball rubbed his chin thoughtfully.
+BASEBALL rubbed his chin thoughtfully.
 "I knew too many guys got 'roided up in school…You sure you’re not rushing into this?"